Akaash-Kashyap/Akaash-Kashyap.github.io/about.md

 ## Who I Am

 I'm Akaash Kashyap, a graduating senior at the University of Illinois Urbana-Champaign (UIUC).
-My academic focus and passion lie in computer architecture, systems programming, and cybersecurity.
+My academic focus and passion lie in network engineering, systems programming, and cybersecurity.

 ## Education